noppanut15/noppanut15/README.md

 ### Hi there 👋

-I am Noppanut, or you can call me "Top"!
-I am an engineer at [Cisco](https://www.cisco.com/) who enjoys working with both software and network engineering.
+I'm Noppanut, or you can call me "Top"!
+I'm an engineer at [Cisco](https://www.cisco.com/) who enjoys both software and network engineering.

-I am the author of [depthviz](https://github.com/noppanut15/depthviz), a Python CLI tool for generating depth tracking overlays for the freediving footage from exported dive computer logs.
+I've just started a new project, [depthviz](https://github.com/noppanut15/depthviz), a Python CLI tool that generates depth tracking overlays for freediving footage from exported dive computer logs.

-Given the project I am working on, YES!, I am a passionate freediver and scuba diver.
-I am a certified conservation diver, helping non-profit organizations conduct marine research and conservation activities.
+Given my project, you might guess it...
+YES!
+I'm a passionate freediver and scuba diver.
+I'm also a certified conservation diver, helping non-profit organizations conduct marine research and conservation activities.

-If you are interested in helping out with the depthviz, feel free to reach out or take a look at the issues labeled [`help wanted`](https://github.com/noppanut15/depthviz/labels/help%20wanted).
+If you're interested in helping out with depthviz, feel free to reach out or take a look at the issues labeled [`help wanted`](https://github.com/noppanut15/depthviz/labels/help%20wanted)
 Non-divers are also welcome!
-Who knows, one day you could become a competitive freediver and use this tool yourself.
+Who knows, you could become a competitive freediver one day and use this tool yourself.

 #### 📫 How to reach me

-- E-mail: noppanut.connect@gmail.com
+- Email: noppanut.connect@gmail.com
 - LinkedIn: https://www.linkedin.com/in/noppanut